Glad1at0r/stripetest2/README.md

 	a.
 Go to folder hello-react\microservices\api\src and do npm install and then npm start.
 	b.
 Go to folder hello-react\microservices\ui\app and do npm install and then npm start
 6. Now backend server runs in http://localhost:8080 and frontend runs in http://localhost:3000/home
 7. You are ready now to chose product and place order.
+When prompted for card detail, pls use test card# 4242 4242 4242 4242 with any end date in future and CVC.
+We don't recommend to click remember me in the payment form.
 8. Backend Server does log some messages.